mirix/poshforcow/README.md

    .\Install.ps1
 3. You are done!
 Just open a new PowerShell and have fun.

-NOTE: If you have installed a previous version (prior to 13 March 2020), please, edit your local user's PowerShell profile manually prior to running the installation script.
+NOTE: If you have installed a previous version (prior to 13 March 2020), please, edit your user's PowerShell profile manually prior to running the installation script.
 The current version can automatically handle updates.